chef/chef-web-docs/content/install_bootstrap.md

 ### Run the bootstrap command

-The `knife bootstrap` command is used to run a bootstrap operation that installs Chef Infra Client on the target node.
+The `knife bootstrap` command runs a bootstrap operation that installs Chef Infra Client on a target node.
 The following steps describe how to bootstrap a node using knife.

 1. Identify the FQDN or IP address of the target node.
 The `knife bootstrap` command requires the FQDN or the IP address for the node to complete the bootstrap operation.

 2. Once the workstation machine is configured, it can be used to install Chef Infra Client on one (or more) nodes across the organization using a knife bootstrap operation.
-The `knife bootstrap` command is used to SSH into the target machine, and then do what is needed to allow Chef Infra Client to run on the node.
+The `knife bootstrap` command is used to SSH into the target machine, and then do what's needed to allow Chef Infra Client to run on the node.
 It will install the Chef Infra Client executable (if necessary), generate keys, and register the node with the Chef Infra Server.
-The bootstrap operation requires the IP address or FQDN of the target system, the SSH credentials (username, password or identity file) for an account that has root access to the node, and (if the operating system is not Ubuntu, which is the default distribution used by `knife bootstrap`) the operating system running on the target system.
+The bootstrap operation requires the IP address or FQDN of the target system, the SSH credentials (username, password or identity file) for an account that has root access to the node, and (if the operating system isn't Ubuntu, which is the default distribution used by `knife bootstrap`) the operating system running on the target system.

     In a command window, enter the following: